missing-semester-cn/missing-semester-cn.github.io/about.md

 MIT students, we will provide all lecture materials along with video recordings of lectures to the public.

-If this sounds like it might be for your, here are some concrete examples of what the class will teach:
+If this sounds like it might be for you, here are some concrete examples of what the class will teach:

  - How to stay sane when working with remote machines using SSH keys and terminal multiplexing.
 No more keeping many terminals open just to run two commands at once.
 No more typing your password every time you connect.
-No more losing everything just because your internet disconnected or you had to reboot your laptop.
+No more losing everything just because your Internet disconnected or you had to reboot your laptop.
- - How to use virtual machines to try out new operating systems, isolate unrelated projects, and keep your main machine clean and tidy.
-No more accidentally corrupting your computer while doing a security lab.
-No more millions of randomly installed packages with differing versions.
+   <script id="asciicast-288948" src="https://asciinema.org/a/288948.js" async class="asciicast"></script>

+ - How to quickly find files that you are looking for.
+No more clicking through files in your project until you find the one that has the code you want.
+   <script id="asciicast-288380" src="https://asciinema.org/a/288380.js" async class="asciicast"></script>

  - How to efficiently edit files from the command-line, both locally and remotely, and take advantage of advanced editor features.
 No more copying files back and forth.
 No more repetitive file editing.
-No more clicking through files in your project until you find the one that has the code you want.
+   <script id="asciicast-288382" src="https://asciinema.org/a/288382.js" async class="asciicast"></script>

  - How to use version control _properly_, and take advantage of it to save you from disaster, collaborate with others, and quickly find and isolate problematic changes.
 No more `rm -rf; git clone`.
 No more